meet-me-half-way/corigine_TA/README.md

 # Corigine Technical assesment

 ## Program description
-This program takes in a positive integer as an argument and computes the sum of all the individual digits of the factorial of the number provided as input.
+This program takes in a positive integer as an argument and computes the sum of all the individual digits of the factorial of this number.

 ## How to install
 First the repository needs to be cloned to your local directiory.
 This can be done with the following command: